 Initially, physicians of C-L psychiatry were not aware of the psychosomatic features of medically ill patients.
 In the USA, C-L psychiatry started to evolve and underwent a series of developmental changes in the 20th century.
 In 2003, C-L psychiatry was given the comprehensive name psychosomatic medicine.

-VIDEO Objectives of Psychosomatic Medicine
+UNM Department of Psychiatry Psychosomatic Medicine Fellowship

 The psychosomatic medicine service (PMS) provides a complete approach to the emotional, cognitive, and behavioral needs of a patient through its dual function—as a consultant and as a part of a primary care crew.
 Both the functions of C-L psychiatry pursue the following objectives:

-Collaborative care: The consultant promotes education on mental health and psychosocial skills for patients, their families, and medical physicians, which results in effective exchange of information.
+- Collaborative care: The consultant promotes education on mental health and psychosocial skills for patients, their families, and medical physicians, which results in the effective exchange of information.
 This cooperative care enables them to take care of the root cause of the patient’s disease.

 1. Clinical function: